aadams-bga/mentalHealthCourts/README.md

 # Using static images for IAP/MindSite's mental health courts graphics
 If, for technical or aesthetic reasons, you choose to republish the IAP/MindSite investigation into mental health courts without using the interactive code provided elsewhere in this repository, we encourage you to represent the graphics statically.
 We have provided PNG images in the [linked folder](./images/).
 Please credit images to "Illinois Answers Project and MindSite News"

-Please use the following copy to accompany those graphics, if used online.
+Please insert the following copy as either inline text in place of the interactives or as captions to accompany those graphics.
 Approximate placements for images have been included where appropraite.
+Again, if you have any questions about use of these, contact aadams@bettergov.org.

 ## Chronological map
 **More than 30 mental health courts have opened over the past two decades**